SYSTRAN/storages/README.md

 * (required) `pattern_push`
 * (required) `pattern_list`

-Note HTTP Storages are not defining all the possible functions:
+Note HTTP storages do not define all the possible functions:

 * `rename` is not defined
 * `exists` and `listdir` are defined only if `pattern_list` option is defined.